kzalys/cassandra/doc/source/operating/bad_query_logging.rst

     not set the value from cassandra.yaml will be used

 ``badqueryignorekeyspaces``
-    Comma separated list of keyspaces to be excluded in badquery loggin, default - excludes none of the keyspaces.
+    Comma separated list of keyspaces to be excluded in badquery loggin.
 If not set the value from cassandra.yaml will be used

 NodeTool command to disable BadQuery logging